Accelerating universe at the end of time: Introduction

-The main results of our paper are the following. \begin{enumerate*}[label=(\roman*)] \item We find a bound on the rate of time variation of the Hubble parameter at late time irrespective of whether stationary (vacua) or scaling solutions (which are the possible critical points of the dynamical system of interest) are reached. \item This bound, when checked against string-theoretic constructions, imposes a generic obstacle to acceleration if the dilaton is one of the rolling fields.
-This also suggests ways out: for instance, if the dilaton is stabilized, or rolling in the non-asymptotic region, or if there are sufficiently many terms in the scalar potential (with terms of both signs necessarily present), the bound on acceleration is not automatically violated. \item If a critical point is reached, we can express the proper definition of the acceleration parameter -- defined as the Hubble-parameter time variation -- in terms of a directional derivative, without assuming that a single term dominates in the potential or whether the kinetic or potential term dominates.
-We emphasize that in general, the parameter $\smash{\epsilon = - \dot{H}/H^2}$, rather than the gradient of the potential commonly used as a swampland criterion, is the proper diagnostic for whether accelerating universes can occur. \end{enumerate*} The bound \ref{result 1} and the obstacle \ref{result 2} observed go beyond previous no-go results as we allow for quantum effects and we encompass vacua, non-vacua, slow-roll and non-slow roll solutions.
-Detailed mathematical proofs are provided in the \hyperref[app: cosmological autonomous systems]{supplemental material}.
+The main results of our paper are the following. \begin{enumerate*}[label=(\roman*)] \item We find a bound on the rate of time variation of the Hubble parameter at late time irrespective of whether stationary (vacua) or scaling solutions (which are the critical points of the dynamical system of interest) are reached. \item This bound, when checked against string-theoretic constructions, imposes a generic obstacle to acceleration if the dilaton is one of the rolling fields.
+This also suggests ways out: for instance, if the dilaton is stabilized, or rolling in the non-asymptotic region, or if there are sufficiently many terms in the scalar potential (with terms of both signs necessarily present), the bound on acceleration is not automatically violated. \item If a critical point is reached, we can express the proper measure of acceleration -- defined as the Hubble-parameter time variation -- in terms of a directional derivative, without assuming that a single term dominates in the potential or whether the kinetic or potential term dominates.
+We emphasize that in general the parameter $\smash{\epsilon = - \dot{H}/H^2}$, rather than the gradient of the potential commonly used as a swampland criterion, is the proper diagnostic for whether accelerating universes can occur. \end{enumerate*} The bound \ref{result 1} and the obstacle \ref{result 2} go beyond previous no-go results as we allow for quantum effects and we encompass vacua, non-vacua, slow-roll and non-slow-roll solutions.
+Detailed proofs are provided in appendix \ref{app: late-time bounds on cosmological autonomous systems}.